-David Xi ’21 and Eric Guo ’21 entered their film, Seeger’s Seek of Truth and won third place in the Robert F. Kennedy Speak Truth to Power Video Contest.
-Winning videos historically premiere at the Tribeca Film Festival, but this year was moved to a virtual event.
+The student film Seeger’s Seek of Truth by David Xi ’21 and Eric Guo ’21 won third place in the prestigious Robert F. Kennedy Speak Truth to Power Video Contest.
+The film focuses on Daniel Seeger and his fight for the right to conscientious objection.

 With the switch to distance learning impacting most areas of academic and social life last March, George School students who belong to the Argo club still worked together to publish the Spring/Summer 2020 edition of Argo, the campus arts and literature magazine.